 A pointer to a memory buffer where the parameters of the request are to be placed.
 The size of the buffer and the interpretation of the information that is placed in the buffer depends on the request mode.
 The application-allocated buffer provides sufficient size to hold the request.
 If dwRequestMode is LINEREQUESTMODE_MAKECALL, interpret the content of the request buffer by using the LINEREQMAKECALL structure.
-If dwRequestMode is LINEREQUESTMODE_MEDIACALL, interpret the content of the request buffer by using the LINEREQUESTMODE_MEDIACALL, interpret the content of the request buffer by using the LINEREQUESTMODE_MEDIACALL, interpret the content of the request buffer by using the LINEREQUESTMODE_MEDIACALL, interpret the content of the request buffer by using the LINEREQUESTMODE.
+If dwRequestMode is LINEREQUESTMODE_MEDIACALL, interpret the content of the request buffer by using the LINEREQUEALL, interpret the content of the request buffer by using the LINEREQUEALL, interpret the content of the request buffer by using the LINEREQUEALL, interpret the content of the request buffer by using the LINEREQUEALL, interpret the content of the request buffer by using the LINEREQUEALL structure.